 “Well, you need to call him off,” George says.
 “He’s making a lot of people nervous and angry down here.”
 What the hell?
-He must’ve forgotten to whom he was speaking!
+He must’ve forgotten to whom he’s speaking!

 “Well, why didn’t you say any of this!?”
-George exclaims, horrified and something in me snapped.
+George exclaims, horrified and something in me snaps.

 “Because I told one person—one person, my stepfather—that I got raped and look what happened to me.
 What happens if I tried to take him to court?
 My word against his… a poor girl who happens to live in a nice Green Valley house against a Whitmore.
 I can’t even imagine what would have happened to me if I had identified anybody from the mob that tortured me, not that I really could since the fucking cowards all wore masks and only one of them spoke to me.
 Oh, they could all beat the shit out of me, but none of them could fucking say shit to me.

 “But now the tables have turned—and those pompous, self-absorbed, entitled, rich little brats are now dealing with someone who has just as much money and power as they do if not more.
 This man owns more companies than they have vacation houses.
-Now they are shaking in their boots because they are dealing with one of the most powerful men in America now trying to get to the bottom of who attacked me 11 years ago.”
+Now, they’re shaking in their boots because they’re dealing with one of the most powerful men in America now trying to get to the bottom of who attacked me 11 years ago.”